ni/measurement-plugin-packager-python/CONTRIBUTING.md

 ## Clone or Update the Git Repository

-To download the Measurement Plug-In Packager Python source, clone its Git repository to your local PC.
+To download the Measurement Plug-In Packager for Python source, clone its Git repository to your local PC.

 ```cmd